 Tax payers who submitted their tax returns early this year may have to wait a little longer than anticipated to receive their tax refund.
 The IRS recently announced there may be delays in tax refunds this year for several reasons, including decreased budgets and staffing and new anti-fraud measures for the IRS computer systems.
-As of right now, the delays are expected to cost tax payers around a week or longer than the scheduled tax refund dates originally announced by the IRS.
+As of right now, the delays may cost tax payers around a week or longer than the estimated tax refund dates.

 On a good note: the IRS also stated there would be fewer audits this year, due to decreased budgets.

-These delays may affect almost all taxpayers to some degree.
-Most taxpayers will see a a small delay, perhaps up to a week.
-However delays could be longer for filers with incomplete tax returns, tax returns with errors, or returns that require additional reviews.
+Additional Causes for Delays: Additional delays may apply to filers with incomplete tax returns, tax returns with errors, or returns that require additional reviews.

 The IRS still plans to issue 9 out of 10 returns within 21 days, but some returns could take longer.
 Tax returns filed by paper are expected to take longer than usual, up to 7 weeks (up from the normal 4-6 weeks).